Sandy Smelters

 Pioneer Sampling Works

-(Also known as the Pioneer Sampler)
+(Also known as the Pioneer Sampler, and as the Sandy Sampling Works)

 (Located a few hundred feet north of historic Second North Street in Sandy, adjacent to the main tracks of the Oregon Short Line Railroad)